 - G1.11 The Welsh Government has set targets for the generation of renewable energy: - for Wales to generate 70% of its electricity consumption from renewable energy by 2030; - for one Gigawatt of renewable electricity capacity in Wales to be locally owned by 2030; and - for new renewable energy projects to have at least an element of local ownership by 2020. - G1.12 TAN 12 provides guidance on sustainable building design.
 Design and Access Statements should show how sustainable building design principles have been considered in the design process. - G1.13 The Building Regulations (Wales), 2010 provide energy efficiency requirements for development in Wales.
 Part L: Conservation of Fuel and Power, of the Regulations sets energy efficiency standards for building fabric and series, provides target CO2 emission rates and guidance on how to reduce the risk of overheating in dwellings.
-Part L covers new dwellings, work to existing dwellings, new buildings other than dwellings and works to existing buildings other than dwellings. - G1.14 Reference should be made to the Welsh Government website for further information. (www.wales.gov.uk)
+Part L covers new dwellings, work to existing dwellings, new buildings other than dwellings and works to existing buildings other than dwellings and the Welsh Government has issued approved guidance documents in respect of this matter. - G1.14 Reference should be made to the Welsh Government website and the approved guidance documents for futher information. (www.wales.gov.uk)